 If you want to stake your territory as a master of the occult arts, do it properly.
 Then you'll know that you are getting the precise results you should, and that you are learning to perform at a level of quality that will allow you to teach others later on.

 Instructions for the Lesser Banishing Rite

 There are many interpretations of this rite, and this is the one yours truly works with.
-You may use a ritual dagger (athame) or a wand to perform this rite, but it is not necessary.
+A ritual dagger or wand may be used, but it isn't required.
 The verbiage is to be vibrated, not simply spoken.
-If you are not sure how, watch a video or two; some have been shared within this article.
+If you are not sure how to vibrate words, watch a video or two; some have been shared within this article.

 Draw the light from your forehead down to your groin, and vibrate "Malkuth," pronounced mal-koot, or mal-kooth.